This is the multi-page printable view of this section. Click here to print.

 You can get state with print and control steps with code, but modern debugging tools will simplify this process while keeping your code clean.

-We illustrate how to use Visual Studio Code’s debugger in the next lab.
+We illustrate how to use PyCharm’s debugger in the next lab.

 Knowledge check